 It is the responsibility of the WMS vendor to configure the Cloud WMS in a way that can cater to unique customer needs.
-The vendor must focus on the configuration and customization of the WMS as per the workflow and business requirements of the customer.
+The vendor must focus on the configuration and customization of the WMS along with WMS features as per the workflow and business requirements of the customer.

 Below is the list of information that the WMS vendor needs to know before configuring the cloud WMS.
 These are as follows: